AmbryN/pizza-shop/README.md

 * Browse the menu
 * Add pizzas to the cart
 * Browse the cart
+* Change quantity from the cart
 * Delete item from the cart
 * Place an order
 * View past orders
 * Administrator : view all orders and statistics

-## Coming Soon

-* Changing quantity in the cart via AJAX

 ## Built With